 What about Lakanto?

-Lakanto is a type of sweetener that is derived from monk fruit that is naturally found in Southern China and Northern Thailand.
-It is a sweet fruit that can be processed into a number of different types of sweeteners.
+Lakanto is a type of sweetener that is derived from monk fruit and is naturally found in Southern China and Northern Thailand.
+It is a sweet fruit that can be processed into some different types of sweeteners.
+1

 Its most common form on the market is in a granular form of erythritol.
 But it can also be found as a liquid extract.
-Flavored variants are also starting to make an appearance on the market.
+Flavoured variants are also starting to make an appearance on the market.
+2

 Lakanto has steadily grown in popularity in recent years as it was discovered to have great health benefits as a substitute for sugar.
-It has reported to posses anti-inflammatory properties, and it has also been assessed as safe in moderation for diabetics.
+It has been reported to possess anti-inflammatory properties, and it has also been assessed as safe in moderation for diabetics.
+3

-Lakanto and keto diet go hand-in-hand with one another.
+Lakanto and the keto diet go hand-in-hand with one another.

 Lanaknto is a sweetener that can be directly substituted in place of sugar.
 As erythritol, you can directly substitute sugar out and Lakanto in, 1 for 1.
 But the best part?
 One teaspoon contains approximately 4 carbohydrates, which is a fraction of the same volume in sugar.